Child Support Attorney Albuquerque

 The state takes child support seriously.
 So whether you’re the paying or receiving parent, talk to your attorney if there is any problem with making timely, accurate payments.

 Withholding visitation over missed payments (or withholding payment over missed visitation).
 Although the amount of custody a parent has is used to calculate child support, child custody and support are viewed as two separate matters in Albuquerque and all of New Mexico.
-It is inappropriate for the other parent to withhold visitation from you because you’ve missed a child support payment.
+It is inappropriate for the other parent to withhold visitation from you because you’ve missed a payment.
 Likewise, it is inappropriate for a parent to refuse to pay child support because they weren’t able to visit with the child.

 There are proper legal avenues for relief when support or visitation is denied.
 Taking matters into your own hands, however, will land you in hot water.